Tafsīr Sūrat Al-Hadīd

 Firstly, mankind is reminded that everything, from the smallest entity to the biggest mass of this universe, everything in existence acknowledges the right of the Lord and Creator Allāh.
 All things worship and do Tasbīḥ regardless of their complexity or status.
 How then should mankind behave?
 When Allāh has created mankind as the best of creation, given him reason and understanding and entrusted him as khalīfa of this world?

 Secondly, the believers are reminded to maintain their tasbīḥ and worship regardless of the apparent nature of their surroundings.
 At times when a believer feels alone, or that kufr and disbelief in Allāh are widespread, they may despair or lose hope.
 Here we are reminded that in fact those who utter disbelief are the ones in the minority.
 When a believer worships Allāh he or she may feel alone and isolated, a stranger in a distant land.
-But the reality is that when one worships Allāh they are joining the minority and the natural order of all existence, as all things in reality worship Allāh with devotion.
+But the reality is that when one worships Allāh they are joining the majority and the natural order of all existence, as all things in reality worship Allāh with devotion.
 This empowers the believer and gives them hope and confidence when the world seems dim.

 Finally, to express Allāh’s utter indifference to those who desist from worshiping Allāh.
 Ultimately our worship of Allāh gives nothing to Allāh and if we were to abstain, Allāh would lose nothing, may Allāh guide us and protect us.
 Those who worship Allāh do so for their own sake and for their own salvation and profit, not for Allāh’s benefit for He is Majestic and Self-Sufficient.
 Those who disbelieve do not harm Allāh in any way; rather they are only harming their own selves.